Know Your Allergy Triggers

 - You can also take medications such as antihistamines, decongestants, and nasal steroids to help.
 Allergy shots (immunotherapy) might also help.

 - If you have cockroach allergies, be sure to keep trash in closed containers and take it out of your home promptly.
+You may also want to consider getting an exterminator.

 5. Insect Sting